2025–26 Manhattan Jaspers men's basketball team

-The 2025–26 Manhattan Jaspers men's basketball team represents Manhattan University during the 2025–26 NCAA Division I men's basketball season.
-The Jaspers, led by third-year head coach John Gallagher, play their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference.
+The 2025–26 Manhattan Jaspers men's basketball team represented Manhattan University during the 2025–26 NCAA Division I men's basketball season.
+The Jaspers, led by third-year head coach John Gallagher, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Jaspers finished the 2024–25 season 17–14, 12–8 in MAAC play, to finish in a tie for fourth place.
 They were defeated by Iona in the quarterfinals of the MAAC tournament.
 They received an invitation to the CBI, where they would fall to Incarnate Word in the first round.

 Preseason

 On September 30, 2025, the MAAC released their preseason coaches poll.
 Manhattan was picked to finish fourth in the conference.